JHenzi/OrcaRewardDashboard/README.md

 I'd like to measure the models over time and build guard rails around acting on their advice and do some simulated trading to test.

 We're not yet doing things like collecting the sum total of all the fees.
-But the model doesn't really need this information as it learns
+But the model doesn't really need this information as it learns.

+- [ ] Should we implement: "Predictions as a service"?

 ## Tech Stack